xleap0x/ZORINOSCTERMINAL/README.md

 Key Feature Key Feature Key Feature Key Feature Key Feature Key Feature Key Feature Key Feature Key Intuitive Interface: ZORINOSCTERMINAL boasts a clean and intuitive design, making it easy for users to navigate and interact with the terminal.

-Custo
-mizable: Users can customize the appearance and behavior of the terminal to suit their preferences, including themes, fonts, and keyboard shortcuts.
+Customizable: Users can customize the appearance and behavior of the terminal to suit their preferences, including themes, fonts, and keyboard shortcuts.

 Enhanced Productivity: ZORINOSCTERMINAL includes a range of productivity-enhancing features, such as syntax highlighting, auto-completion, and search functionality.